 Critical Access Control Concepts in ARM

-Role based access control (RBAC) is natively integrated in ARM.
+Role-based access control (RBAC) is natively integrated into ARM.
 In the classic model, we only had two levels of access across all subscriptions (service administrator and co-administrator).
 ARM comes with many built-in roles.
-Built-in roles include general roles like Owner, Contributor and Reader as well as service specific roles like SQL DB Contributor, SQL Security Manager, SQL Server Contributor etc. Each role specifies a set of operations that are allowed (called actions) or denied (called not actions) on specific resources.
+Built-in roles include general roles like Owner, Contributor, and Reader as well as service specific roles like SQL DB Contributor, SQL Security Manager, SQL Server Contributor etc. Each role specifies a set of operations that are allowed (called actions) or denied (called not actions) on specific resources.
 RBAC is by default a deny and explicit allow system.
 We can assign roles to users, groups or services at subscription, resource group, or resource levels.

 Additionally, ARM allows you to configure a lock for write or delete operations on a subscription, resource group or resource to prevent accidental update or deletion of critical resources.

 How and Why to Develop Custom Resource Management Policies